PRIMER-e/bookdown-demo/README.md

   - Tweak the GitHub Action so it uses the bs4_book output format, including the additional dependencies.
   - Replace the build status badge with one from the GitHub Action.
   - Update the book title and author in index.Rmd and _output.yml.
+  - Add a reference to the GitHub repo in the bs4_book config in _output.yml.